twosigma/mbeat-core/man/msub.md

     Sets the socket receive buffer size to _BSZ_ bytes.
 If not specified, the value defaults to the Linux kernel default.

-  * `-e` _CNT_:
+  * `-e`:
-    If set, specifies the total number of datagrams to receive after which the process will exit with success.
+    The process will terminate when the first receiving error is encountered.
+    If not specified, the process will only print the relevant error message.

   * `-h`:
     Prints the usage message.